jkingharman/pi_forecast/README.md

 # Pi Forecast #

-I needed a kick to start using my Raspberry Pi - hence PiForecast.

 The program displays London's weather forecast on my Pi's e-paper display.
 It fetches data from [OpenWeatherMap's](https://openweathermap.org/) API ([docs](https://openweathermap.org/current)), builds up an image of the weather and temperature and then writes to display.
 I've just got cron running the thing a few times a day right now.